baileyherbert/envato.js/README.md

 }
 ```

 The second type of error is a generic `Error` instance which is most likely to originate from the underlying `request` library and will ultimately be caused by a connection error, parsing error, or timeout.
+You will also receive a generic `Error` instance if you send a request through an expired OAuth token and it fails to automatically renew the token.

 ### Error codes